edugonzaloalmorox/mdneuzerling.com/content/post/2020-06-28-mlops-with-github-actions-and-r/index.md

 But I wanted to go a bit further and ensure I was creating a reproducible environment, and also using a Linux runner with a fast setup time.

 Reproducibility matters here, and that means we need to lock down the operating system, R version, and package versions.
 I've used [renv](https://rstudio.github.io/renv/) to lock down the package versions, and I'll specify the operating system and R version in the GitHub Actions workflows themselves.
+I initialise the `renv` lockfile and associated objects with [`renv::activate()`](https://rstudio.github.io/renv//reference/activate.html).
 By running [`renv::restore()`](https://rstudio.github.io/renv//reference/restore.html) I can install the packages with the exact same versions I used when developing my model locally.

 For most purposes, MacOS is a great candidate for a runner.
 But my development environment is Linux, and I wanted my workflows to match.
 Moreover, for billing in private repositories, 1 minute of a MacOS job is worth **10 minutes** of a Linux job.
 The problem with using a Linux runner is that R packages are installed from source, and that can take a long time.
 On a similar project, I was looking at a 32 minute `R CMD check` workflow on Linux, versus 4 minutes on MacOS!